bravesoftdz/DemoRestAPI/README.md

 1. Addition;
 2. Removal;
 3. Search;
-4. Get the entire list of buyers.
+4. Get the entire list of customers.